 On September 25, 2000, the State Council issued the Administrative Measures on Internet Information Services, or the Internet Measures, to regulate the provision of information services to online users through the Internet.
 According to the Internet Measures, entities engaged in the provision of Internet information services within the PRC should obtain either (i) an "Internet Content Provider" license issued by the MIIT or its local bureau (ICP License), if the services in question are regarded as "commercial Internet information services"; or (2) an ICP filing with the local MIIT bureau (ICP Filing), if the services in question are regarded to as "non-commercial services".
 The former refers to "information, web page creation and other services provided to Internet users via the Internet for consideration", while the latter refers to "services that provide information of a publicly available and accessible nature to Internet users via the Internet for gratis".
 Operators providing commercial Internet information services shall obtain specific approvals before providing BBS services and the operators providing non-commercial Internet information services shall obtain specific filings before providing BBS services.
 If an Internet information service provider fails to obtain an ICP license or ICP filing or fails to obtain a specific approval or filing for its BBS services, the relevant local branch of the MIIT may levy fines, confiscate its income or even block its website.
 The concepts of commercial and non-commercial Internet information services are stipulated generally and hence leave much room for interpretation by the local MIIT bureau in its approval practice.
-According to the practice of Shanghai MIIT branch which applies the ICP filings system to online e-commerce activity (rather than ICP license), Shanghai Ouku has made ICP filings for its website.
+According to the practice of Shanghai MIIT branch which applies the ICP filings for BBS on its website.